Layla, our outstanding creamery assistant, hard at work making sure the milk gets bottled in time for deliveries.

 Skyr is here!

 Grab the longboats, it's here!
-We've begun making Skyr.
 Skyr (rhymes with "ear") is a traditional Scandinavian cheese, a "Viking cheese" that is as old as the 800's.
 It is mentioned in the Icelandic Sagas, and endured for centuries.
 Icelanders relied on it to survive climate change during the "little Ice Age" of the 1300s.It faded from popularity as pressed cheeses were introduced.
-Today it's still made in Iceland and Norway.
-And, now in Dallas, Oregon!
+Today it's still made in Iceland, and now in Dallas, Oregon!

 Laurie was searching for a Scandinavian-style cheese and re-discovered this delicious dairy treat.
 It is creamy like ice cream (but doesn't melt) and thick and tangy like sour cream, but its simply goat's milk---that spreads or spoons.
 Skyr with berries (and a bit of sugar or honey) is fantastic.